INDIANAPOLIS –Now we move into the trenches, where all eyes will be fixated on the three interior spots.

 All signs are pointing to the time is now for Khaled Holmes to become the Colts starting center.

-Sure, Phil Costa retired and the Colts did not draft a center in 2014, but a lot of credit should go to Holmes for putting himself in a position where the staff feels more than comfortable to have him snapping to
+Sure, Phil Costa retired and the Colts did not draft a center in 2014, but a lot of credit should go to Holmes for putting himself in a position where the staff feels more than comfortable to have him snapping to Andrew Luck this season.

 With a reshaped body, Holmes enters his second NFL training camp healthy and with the physical stature that he was looking for heading into this offseason.